Loading...

 Reference

-• sleep 1000 & : Starts a long-running command in the background.
+• sleep 1000 & : Runs a command in the background and returns the prompt.

 • jobs : Lists jobs managed by the current shell session.

-• kill <pid> : Sends SIGTERM by default to request clean termination.
+• kill 1843 : Sends SIGTERM by default to request clean termination for PID 1843.